- Qt Signal Slot Lambda Parameter Finder

 In contrast, functor-based connections are checked by the compiler.
 The compiler catches errors at compile-time, enables implicit conversions between compatible types, and recognizes different names of the same type.

-For example, only the functor-based syntax can be used to connect a signal that carries an int to a slot that accepts a double.
-A QSlider holds an int value while a QDoubleSpinBox holds a double value.
-The following snippet shows how to keep them in sync:
+For example, only the functor-based syntax can be used to connect a signal that carries an int

 The following example illustrates the lack of name resolution.
 QAudioInput::stateChanged() is declared with an argument of type 'QAudio::State'.
-Thus, string-based connections must also specify 'QAudio::State', even if 'State' is already visible.
-This issue does not apply to functor-based connections because argument types are not part of the connection.
+Thus, string-based connections must also specify 'QAudio::State', even if 'State'

 Making Connections to Lambda Expressions